deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Manuel

-My favorite paths are JS, Git and Python
+My favorite paths are JavaScript, Git and Python